FrostyX/frostyx.github.io/_drafts/copr-rpmbuild.md

 ---
 layout: post
-title:
+title: Reproducible Copr builds
 lang: en
-categories: dev copr fedora modularity
+categories: dev copr fedora
 ---

-Has your package failed to build in Copr?
+Well, sort of.
+Has your package failed to build in [Copr](http://copr.fedoraproject.org/)?
+We introduce a new tool called `copr-rpmbuild` which allows you to locally reproduce it and make the debugging process much easier.
-_Some more catchy perex and title here_

 ## Behold copr-rpmbuild